 First of all, you’ll need to register for the CIS.
 Only certain contractors need to be registered, so the relevant conditions are outlined below.
 As you’ll see from this section, the process of registering differs between contractors and subcontractors.

-You should register as a contractor if you pay subcontractors for construction work or your business spends more than £1 million a year on construction in any 3 year period, even if your business doesn’t do construction work.
+You should register as a contractor if you pay subcontractors for construction work or your business has spent more than £3 million on construction in the 12 months since the first construction payment was made, even if your business doesn’t do construction work.

 To register for the CIS as a contractor, you must first register with the Government as an employer.
 Once you’ve done this, you will receive a letter from HMRC detailing the process of becoming a CIS employer.